Continuous Disclosure Obligations

 Where appropriate, the Board and/or the Chairman will be involved in the assessment and any decision to disclose the issue to the market;

-The Company Secretary will begin preparing a draft announcement, ensuring that the announcement is compliant with applicable listing rules (in particular the requirements of Chapter 5 of the ASX Listing Rules, if applicable);
+The Company Secretary will begin preparing a draft announcement, ensuring that the announcement is compliant with applicable Listing Rules (in particular the requirements of Chapter 3 of the ASX Listing Rules);

 Once a matter is required to be disclosed, the ASX announcement will be approved by the Corporate Governance and Disclosure Committee and communicated to the ASX.
 When acknowledgement is received from the ASX that the announcement has been disclosed to the market, the General Manager Investor Relations will begin disseminating the information on the Company's website and through other appropriate media outlets.